mdn/browsercompat/api.md

   `GET /browser/1/browser-versions`
 * Look at additional MDN content for items in common use
 * Move to developers.mozilla.org subpath, auth changes
+* Jeremie's suggested changes:
+    * Add browsers.notes, localized, to note things like engine, applicable OS, execution contexts (web workers, XUL, etc.).
+    * Drop browsers.environment attribute.  "deskop", "mobile" doesn't cover the world of browsers.
+This is a UX change to MDN Browser compatability tables.
+    * Drop browsers.engine attribute.
+Not important for searching or filtering, instead free text in browsers.notes
+    * Add browser-versions.notes, localized, to note things like OS, devices, engines, etc.
+    * Drop browser-versions.engine-version, not important for searching or sorting.
+    * Drop browser-versions.status.
+Doesn't think the MDN team will be able to keep up with browser releases.
+Will instead rely on users figuring out if a browser version is the current release.
+    * Drop feature.canonical.
+Instead, name="string" means it is
+      canonical, and name={"lang": "translation"} means it is non-canonical.
+    * Feature-sets is a cloud, not a heirarchy.  "color=red" is the same feature as "background-color=red", so needs to be multiply assigned.
+    * A feature-set can either have sub-feature sets (middle of cloud), or features (edge of cloud).
+    * Add browser-version-feature-sets, to make positive assertions about a browser-version supporting a feature-set.
+Only negative assertions can be made based on features.
+    * Drop order of features by feature set.
+Client will alpha-sort.
+    * browser-version-features.support, drop "prefixed" status.
+If prefixed, support = 'yes', and prefix is set.
+    * Add examples of filtering (browser versions in 2010, firefox versions before version X).
+* Holly's suggestion - nail down the data, so she has something solid to build a UX on.

 <!--
 # vi:syntax=md